EmanuelaBoros/emanuelaboros.github.io/_pages/cv.md

 - **Academic Coordination and Administration**
   - Organized Bachelor’s and Master’s midterm and final presentations, including scheduling, communication with students, and evaluation logistics.
   - Coordinated with supervisors to ensure smooth progress tracking and assessments.
+  - Supervised and co-supervised student semester projects (Bachelor and Master).

 ---